Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 Integrating Taipy with Databricks is a great way to build user-centric applications.
 Taipy GUIs and SDM (Scenario and Data Management) will transform your Databricks models into interactive, production-ready applications for end-users.
-This article presents the best practice for integrating both platforms: calling Databricks jobs from a Taipy application.

 !!! warning "Available in Taipy Enterprise edition"

-    The documentation and classes for connecting Databricks and Taipy are provided as part of Taipy Enterprise
+    The documentation pages for connecting Taipy and Databricks are provided as part of Taipy Enterprise